11 Plus CSSE, CEM, GL and Independent School Comprehension Tips – 2024

-Comprehension exercises for the 11+ English exams vary considerably both in terms of difficulty as well as content.
-In addition to this your child may have little to no experience of facing such questions within a strict time limit.
-This all means that comprehension exercises can sometimes be far more challenging than they at first appear to be.
+Comprehension exercises for the 11+ English exams vary considerably both in terms of difficulty and content.
+In addition to this, your child may have little to no experience facing such questions within a strict time limit.
+This all means that comprehension exercises can sometimes be far more challenging than they initially appear.

 The text: What to expect?